statpages/statpages.github.io/README.md

 sends changes to GitHub.
 You will be prompted for Your Git password

+5)

+    git pull

+get the latest changes from the repostory

 It's essential, BEFORE starting editing, that You run a git pull to be sure You have the latest changes.
 Although collaborators rarely will work on the exact same problem, conflicts may occur if You forget this step.

 Fell free to read about Git.
 There is a lot of nice documentation out there.
 Please contact me (soren.merser@gmail.com) in case You are in doubt, BEFORE commit/push